timbrinson/FloraCatalog/docs/Notes and To Do.md

 -Include growing conditions.

+General:

 How to train the system to return high quality information by iterating over it.
 Ask the questions about the answer like: Are you sure?
 Is there possibly another answer?
 Is this the only answer?
 Explain why.
 Justify your answer.

-Test and optimize searching.
+-Test and optimize searching.
 Make sure it can handle input in various forms and types of names (synonyms, trademarks, common names, etc.) to identify the correct plant name.

   -How to make sure it is not hallucinating (random, off topic), is precise (finds the lowest level taxon), consistent (the same answer every time), accurate (with respect to the WCVP accepted name), etc.

   -If the exact plant searched for is found and validated as the correct name and it is not already in the database then add it.

   -If the plant searched for is found (exact match or with high likelihood) and is already in the database then notify user in the user input to confirm or modify search and retry.

   -If a single plant is found with high likelihood but the name is different (misspellings or not preferred name) then present for user input to validate before entering into database.

   -If multiple potential matches are found then present to the user input for them to resolve by selecting the correct ones to add or to modify the search.

-Update the SQL in "wcvp_schema.txt".
-Include other attributes/columns and other tables needed.

--Includes other columns of data needed by the app which did not come from WCVP.
-Include childCount.

 Create details panel that shows all data for a plant.
 Make this a panel that can be popped up or opened up under the plant row in the grid.
 Give it an edit mode so data can be updated.